How to Fill Out Form W‑4 in 2026 (Without Messing Up Your Taxes)

 Part 3: When Should You Submit a New W‑4?

-You’re not required to submit one every year—but some events should make you rethink it:
+You’re not required to submit one every year—but some events should make you think about how your tax return (and withholdings) will be impacted:

-A new child or side hustle doesn’t automatically mean you need to resubmit—but you should evaluate whether your current W‑4 still reflects your situation.
+A new child or side hustle doesn’t automatically mean you need to resubmit—but you should consider whether your current W‑4 still reflects your situation.

 Bonus Tip: All Income Isn’t Withheld the Same